Music of Iran: Jazz and blues music

 Viguen, Iran's "Sultan" of pop and jazz music.

 Jazz music was introduced into Iran's popular music by the emergence of artists such as Viguen, who was known as Iran's "Sultan of Jazz".
 Viguen's first song, Moonlight, which was released in 1954, was an instant hit on the radio and is considered highly influential.

 Indigenous Iranian elements, such as classical musical forms and poetry, have also been incorporated into Iranian jazz.
 Rana Farhan, an Iranian jazz and blues singer living in New York, combines classical Persian poetry with modern jazz and blues.
 Her best-known work, Drunk With Love, is based on a poem by prominent 13th-century Persian poet Rumi.
 Jazz and blues artists who work in post-revolutionary Iran have also gained popularity.

 Rock music

 Rock music was introduced into Iran's popular music by the 1960s, together with the emergence of other Western European and American musical genres.
 It soon became popular among the young generation, especially at the nightclubs of Tehran.
 In post-revolutionary Iran, many rock music artists are not officially sanctioned and have to rely on the Internet and underground scenes.

 In 2008, power metal band Angband signed with German record label Pure Steel Records as the first Iranian metal band to release internationally through a European label.
 They had collaborations with well-known producer Achim Köhler.

 Hip hop

-Iranian hip hop emerged by the 2000s, from the country's capital city, Tehran.
+Iranian hip hop emerged from the capital, Tehran, by the 2000s.
 It started with underground artists recording mixtapes influenced by the American hip hop culture, and was later combined with elements from the indigenous Iranian musical forms.